faithful-mods/website/README.md

 ### Setup the database

-Download docker and run the following command to start a postgres database
+Download docker and run the following command to start a Postgres container:

 ```shell
 docker compose up -d --force-recreate